 Regardless of tax treatment under IRC Section 125, the employer’s portion of the health insurance premium that is being added to gross pay may cause the employee to pay additional taxes, fees or assessments as required by federal or state laws or regulations.
 Those taxes, fees or assessments may include but are not limited to unemployment insurance, workers compensation insurance and Medicare tax.

-At the time of the annual Section 125 election, each employee shall acknowledge in writing that 1) the employer paid portion of the health insurance premium is being added to gross pay solely to increase the employee’s pay for calculating retirement contributions by the employer, employee and state (“added gross pay”); 2) the employee recognizes that the added gross pay and his/her required retirement contribution may reduce net pay and may have tax implications; 3) adding the City’s portion of the health insurance premium to gross pay for this retirement purpose only does not affect and shall not be included in the computation of any other pay or benefits or the calculation of any rate of pay, including but not limited to the regular hourly rate, any cost-of-living increase, overtime, special certification pay, holiday pay, standby, callback, higher classification and special assignment pay; 4) the added gross pay may subject the employee to additional federal, state or local taxes, fees or assessments; and (5) the added gross pay and increased retirement contributions are expected, but are not guaranteed, to produce a retirement benefit that is greater than without this additional gross pay.
+At the time of the annual Section 125 election, each employee shall acknowledge in writing that 1) the employer paid portion of the health insurance premium is being added to gross pay solely to increase the employee’s pay for calculating retirement contributions by the employer, employee and state (“added gross pay”); 2) the employee recognizes that the added gross pay and their required retirement contribution may reduce net pay and may have tax implications; 3) adding the City’s portion of the health insurance premium to gross pay for this retirement purpose only does not affect and shall not be included in the computation of any other pay or benefits or the calculation of any rate of pay, including but not limited to the regular hourly rate, any cost-of-living increase, overtime, special certification pay, holiday pay, standby, callback, higher classification and special assignment pay; 4) the added gross pay may subject the employee to additional federal, state or local taxes, fees or assessments; and (5) the added gross pay and increased retirement contributions are expected, but are not guaranteed, to produce a retirement benefit that is greater than without this additional gross pay.

-The Association and City agree that the amount of the employer paid health insurance premium that is applied to an employee’s gross pay for retirement purposes only shall be $846.00 per month for calendar year 2018.
+The Association and City agree that the amount of the employer paid health insurance contribution is applied to an employee’s gross pay for retirement purposes only.

 For the remainder of this agreement, the City shall continue to contribute their portion of the premium not to exceed fifteen percent (15%) over the previous year’s premium.
-All conditions and restrictions set out in this section, Article VII, B.1.e apply regardless of the dollar amount of the City’s portion of the premium.
+All conditions and restrictions set out in this section, Article VII, Section B, Subsection1e apply regardless of the dollar amount of the City’s portion of the premium.

 If any change in local, state or federal laws, regulations, determinations or rulings change the employer’s costs or invalidates the intent or application of this provision, it will immediately terminate and the Employer and Association shall meet and attempt to negotiate a new provision that complies with the changed laws or regulations.
-The Association and employees agree that any grievance involving this section, Article VII, B.1.e., the contribution as set forth herein or any effects of the contribution shall be subject to the grievance process set out in this agreement and shall be subject to final and binding arbitration.
+The Association and employees agree that any grievance involving this section, Article VII, Section B, Subsection 1e, the contribution as set forth herein or any effects of the contribution shall be subject to the grievance process set out in this agreement and shall be subject to final and binding arbitration.
 The Association specifically waives the right to address the substance and effect of this Article in any other forum in law or in equity except if an arbitration decision deems the grievance process to be inappropriate to resolve the dispute.

 As per state law, entitled, "An Act to Provide Group Health Coverage for Retired Public Employees and Their Surviving Spouse and Children."